Ishan-Wijesingha99/Hourly-Planner-For-Employees/README.md

 https://ishan-wijesingha99.github.io/Hourly-Planner-For-Employees/

 ## Description
-The application is an hourly planner for an employee to use during work hours (9am-5pm).
+This application is an hourly planner for an employee to use during work hours (9am-5pm).
 Once the webpage loads, the current date is rendered at the top below the jumbotron heading.

 There is a colour code to indicate to users what the different colours signify.